Ubora Towers

 The Ubora Commercial Tower, also known as the Ubora Tower 1, is a 58-story building.
 It has a total architectural height of 263 metres (862 ft).
 The Ubora Residential Tower, or Ubora Tower 2, is a 20-floor structure.
 The commercial skyscraper was topped out in 2011.
-The complex was designed by the architectural firm Aedas, with lighting design by AWA Lighting Designers, and is currently managed by Jones Lang Lasalle.
+The complex was designed by the architectural firm Aedas, with lighting design by AWA Lighting Designers, and is currently managed by JLL.

 There is a public transport bus stop on both sides of the road named as U bora Tower which is where people working in nearby towers use to board and get down.
-All the buses crossing this tower expect bus number 26 & 50 lead to the nearest Metro Station which is Business Bay Metro Station.
+All the buses crossing this tower except buses 26 & 50 lead to the nearest Metro Station which is Business Bay Metro Station.